-You’ll need a first or 2:1 undergraduate degree in linguistics, English language and/or literature, or a modern language.
+A minimum 2:1 undergraduate degree in linguistics, English language and/or literature, or a modern language.

 Months of entry

-You’ll study the sociocultural, historical and structural complexities of the English language with the possibility to study other modern languages as well, if you choose.
+You’ll study the sociocultural, historical and structural complexities of the English language with the option to study other modern languages as well.

 As your understanding of theory develops, you’ll learn how to analyse language and how to carry out research projects.
 If you choose a work placement, you might also develop skills in marketing, archiving, teaching or publishing.

 The MA offers world-leading expertise in all areas of English language and linguistics, and is therefore capable of offering the best possible support for students’ interests on any topic.
 You’ll benefit from our expertise in many fields, from language variation and change, psycholinguistics and syntax to conversation analysis, dialectology and the language–literature interface.
 Our enthusiastic staff publish internationally.
 Within the School of English, we hold weekly research seminars which give you the chance to hear about the latest developments.You’ll be taught through seminars and workshops.
 There are also work placement opportunities in schools, museums, libraries or local businesses.

 Information for international students

 Overall IELTS grade of 7.0 with a minimum of 6.5 in writing and 6.0 in the other components, or equivalent.

 Qualification and course duration